 2. No process for translating top-level goals to all levels of the company

-Without processes that allow for top-level goals to trickle down into all organization levels, we may find individual employees — or entire teams — accomplishing goals that shouldn’t have been taken up, to begin with.
+Without processes that allow for top-level goals to trickle down into all organization levels, we may find individual employees — or even worse, entire teams — accomplishing goals that shouldn’t have been taken up, to begin with.

-Defining cascading goals and why they matter
+What are cascading goals, and why are they important?

 Cascading goals create alignment and build transparency across the organization

-How to implement cascading goals
+How to implement cascading goals at your company

 1. Set the right goals at the top

-Often built quarterly, the next checkpoints are goals that you want to achieve in the short-term.
-These short-term goals must:
+Often built quarterly, these checkpoints are goals that we want to achieve in the short term.

-b) Be clear and easy to understand; and
+- Be clear and easy to understand; and

-c) Have the potential to inspire everyone to take action.
+- Have the potential to inspire everyone to take action.

 4. Track goal progress